rvanmazijk/rvanmazijk.github.io/_drafts/2019-03-25-circular-data.md

     ##  [1] 10 11 12  1  2  5  6  7  8  1  2  3  4  2  3  4  5  6  7  8  9 10  2
     ## [24]  3  4

-Now let’s `circular::`-ise and mean the data:
+Now let’s `circular::`-ise and mean the data (I also use the package `astroFns` (Harris 2012) to help convert my data into radians, which seems to be the simplest way to work with circular data):

 ``` r
 library(tidyverse)